samgarfoot/samgarfoot/README.md

 ## Objective

 My journey has led me to develop a strong passion for cybersecurity, particularly in understanding how attackers leverage tools and techniques to compromise systems.
-I am eager to transition into the field and am actively pursuing an entry-level role in a Security Operations Center (SOC) as a Junior Security Analyst, where I can further enhance my skills.
+I am eager to transition into the field and am actively pursuing an entry-level role where I can further enhance my skills and develop my career in cybersecurity.

 ## Skills